salesforce/einstein-platform/documentation/cookbook/llm-open-connector-ibm.md

 5. Click **Next**.
 6. Enter the details of your watsonx instance.
    * Name: IBM Granite (or your own preferred name)
-   * URL:  if you are using the connector hosted by IBM, get the URL from [IBM's watsonx connector repo](https://github.com/IBM/dsce-sample-apps/tree/main/use-watsonx-ai-models-from-salesforce/salesforce-watsonx-apic-connector).
-Otherwise, use the URL from the connector instance that you have created from the code and documentation in [the watsonx repo](https://github.com/IBM/dsce-sample-apps/tree/main/use-watsonx-ai-models-from-salesforce/salesforce-watsonx-apic-connector).
+   * URL:  if you are using the connector hosted by IBM, get the URL from [IBM's watsonx connector repo](https://ibm.biz/eebl-salesforce-watsonx-apic-connector-code).
+Otherwise, use the URL from the connector instance that you have created from the code and documentation in [the watsonx repo](https://ibm.biz/eebl-salesforce-watsonx-apic-connector-code).
 When filling out the URL value, be sure to use the project-id and region-id that you copied from step 1\.
    * Authentication: Key Based
    * Auth Header: X-IBM-API-KEY
    * Key: \[your IBM API key\]
    * Model Name/ID:  ibm/granite-13b-chat-v2 (Or the specific model ID you want to connect to, refer to watsonx model IDs from your IBM watsonx console.)
-   * Token Limit: 8,192
+   * Token Limit: 8,192 (Or the specified model's maximum context length.
+Refer to the watsonx model IDs from you IBM watsonx console.)

 ![Example IBM Granite connection](/img/ibm-granite-connection.png)